“LEGACIES” IS NOW FUNDED ON KICKSTARTER!! Check it out HERE!

 - The anthology book will be 8.5 by 11 inches

-- Perfectly bound with a color cover
+- Perfectly bound with a clear, laminated cover in color

 - Full color illustrations and written works in black and white